 Fully Loaded Croissan’Wich

 Loaded questions, loaded weapons, getting loaded—the word never leads to good things.
 Take this “fully loaded” disaster, which wedges three kinds of pork (ham, sausage, bacon) into some eggs and cheese, sandwiched between a croissant.
-Also hidden inside: More than a day’s worth of sodium!
+Also hidden inside: Almost a day’s worth of sodium!
 That’s as much as you’ll find in 64 Rold Gold pretzels!
 Speaking of which, don’t miss this list of the 22 Foods You’re Eating That Aren’t Worth the calories!

 King Croissan’Wich with Double Sausage